 This was certainly the case last Friday when Damon and I took our kids and a couple of their friends to The Horticultural Centre of The Pacific, known to many as Glendale Gardens.
-This is a gorgeous 103 acres in Saanich, of which 9 acres are landscaped with public demonstration gardens.
-Admission is free for kids under 12, and $11 for adults (members are free).
-Also on the grounds are a library, garden shop, bistro, and the Pacific Horticultural College.
-The Centre offers children's summer camps, as well as many courses and workshops for adults.
+This is a gorgeo

 The most heavily cultivated part of the garden is laid out in a loose grid pattern, culminating in a gorgeous round patio, or gathering place.
-All of these gardens are on a slope which looks down across a field to a large, sparkling pond, of the Beatrix Potter ilk.
+All o

 The first garden we looked at, and my favourite, is the kids garden.
 The best thing about it is this teeny play house with a planted roof that the kids are welcome to play in.
 Other features of this garden are a rain stick, gumboots overflowing with flowers, a little angel on a swing in a shrub, and various planted wheelbarrows.